thingsiplay/emojipick/README.md

 easy to customize (if you know how to deal with it).
 Or just put another program in the pipeline and modify its working with the regular Linux command line tools.
 It uses minimal programs like "dmenu" and "xclip".

-Alternatively you can use "rofi" now, instead of "dmenu".
-It is a drop in replacement, and works similar.
-For that install rofi and enable it by changing the line `use_rofi=0` to `use_rofi=1` in the file "emojipick".
-It solves 2 problems I had with dmenu.
-1. rofi supports colored emojis, 2. dmenu was a bit sluggish in my experience.

 The emojis and their description are downloaded from [gist.github.com/oliveratgithub/emojis.json](https://gist.github.com/oliveratgithub/0bf11a9aff0d6da7b46f1490f86a71eb) .